TamuChen18/DisastQA_open/README.md

 Keypoint coverage explicitly measures whether models recall all essential disaster facts—e.g., hazard type, impact region, casualties, and response measures—offering a more trustworthy assessment than traditional overlap metrics.

 ---

+> **Note**: Reported results reflect evaluations conducted at the time of study and may vary with model updates or configuration changes.

 ## 🧠 Highlighted Findings